heptarch/heptarch.github.io/drafts/demon.md

 Street, University College, Carey Foster theatrically regards the bluestockings assembled to learn about thermodynamics.
-"Heat"---he pauses for effect---"is not merely those sensible properties of a teapot or a fireplace in winter that we are all familiar with.
+"Heat"---he pauses for effect---"is not merely those sensible properties of a teapot or a fireplace in winter with which we are all familiar and which strikes as too commonplace to discuss.
 It lives in realm of measurable phenomena, and its very sensibility is evidence of its effects.
 If measurable, it must admit of precise determination, and in these lectures, we will learn the means by which